Updated 28/01/2026:

 Do I need Steam for all of these?

-Nope.
-Some run on Steam (TF2, Warface, Sven Co-op), while others like Krunker, AssaultCube, and Xonotic can be downloaded or played directly without Steam.
+No. Some run on Steam (TF2, Warface, Sven Co-op), while others like Krunker, AssaultCube, OpenSpades, and Xonotic can be downloaded or played directly.

 Will these work on Linux or older Windows versions?

 Many of them do.
-Xonotic, AssaultCube, and OpenSpades have Linux builds, while older shooters like Sven Co-op can run on Windows 7 and sometimes XP.
+Xonotic, AssaultCube, and OpenSpades have Linux builds, and older shooters like Sven Co-op can run on older Windows versions too.

 What’s the smallest download size here?